SmartDisplayLab/OpenHV/README.md

 1. Input parameters: binocular focus length, position, type of focus, FOV, and pupil length.

-2. Input images: Import left and right eye images at "Left Eye Image Location" and "Right Eye Image Location", or generate them in Unity.
+2. Input images: Import left and right eye images at "Left Eye Image Location" and "Right Eye Image Location"(You can use the sample photos from example_photos), or generate them in Unity.
 The input images will be displayed below.

 #### Blur and Mask